jsenv/jsenv-template-node-package/docs/production/production.md

-# How to use production mode
+# Production mode

 The code of this npm package behaves differently when executed with `--conditions=production`.

+Production must be explicitely enabled using `--conditions=production` to avoid accidentaly trigger code supposed to execute in production during development.

 If you look into `"imports"` in [package.json](../../package.json#L28) you will see that `#env` can either resolve to [env.dev.js](../../env.dev.js) or [env.prod.js](../../env.prod.js).
 The ability to remap an import specifier comes from Node.js and is documented in [package conditions](https://nodejs.org/docs/latest-v15.x/api/packages.html#packages_resolving_user_conditions).

+# How to use production mode

 This feature is designed for two purposes: